Add Blocks

 Each block is framework-aware, TypeScript-first, and follows your project's existing configuration defined in blockend.json.

-npx blockend add authIf no block name is provided, Blockend launches an interactive block picker.
+npx blockend-cli add authIf no block name is provided, Blockend launches an interactive block picker.

 When you run the command, Blockend performs several steps automatically.